Before Buying Solar

 Know your racking equipment.
 Most solar consultants will not even talk about racking.
 However, it is important and just like everything else, you get what you pay for.
 For example, we replaced a competitor’s cheap racking system (the racking twisted in the heat because it was such a long span) with our higher quality racking and made the “unsatisfied, satisfied”.
 We’ll state again, “At Palomar Solar, we install the best and service the rest”.

-It is very important when getting proposals that you ask if monitoring is included.
+It is very important when getting proposals and before buying solar, that you ask if monitoring is included.
 And we aren’t just talking about the lease monitor that gives you limited access.
 Ask your consultant to show you the systems they are currently monitoring; Chances are, they do not offer “per panel” monitoring.
 By choosing Palomar Solar and Enphase microinverters, per panel monitoring is ALWAYS included as long as you have access to the internet.
 This is by far the best way to ensure all your panels and inverters are working correctly.

 - Standard monitoring: Most companies provide some sort of monitor that shows the total output of the system, but stops short of showing a smaller panel level issue.
 They don’t want you to call them for a small issue – as such you will only know of a catastrophic failure.